AlexWoodroof/Grading-Bot/README.md

 ## Configuration

 GradingBot is highly configurable.
-You can modify the following settings in the `config.json` file:
+You can modify the following configurations in their associated areas:

 - **API Key**: Your OpenAI API key.
+The settings page or can be hardcoded
 - **Marking Scheme Defaults**: Set default marking criteria and their weights.
+Within a project - on the criteria tab.
-- **PDF Output Settings**: Customize the appearance of the output PDF (e.g., font size, header, and footer text).
+- **AI Marking Model**: You can change the hardcoded model that the interface uses or the prompt (however i have refined this prompt to give **me** the best results) - This can be done on the

 ## Limitations